 The white convertible top looks fantastically distinct against the green.
 And it has good stitching and a taut fit of quality.
 But for true distinction, just flip a switch, and it powers down to reveal a full tan interior.
 It’s an attractive color combo we don’t often see from this era, and so it’s even more impressive that this one carried the full factory-correct presentation.
 With such a well-done preserved style and plenty of room in the back, this one will have everyone asking to go for a ride.
 But the priority is always going to be on the driver.
 You have high-back front bucket seats (updated in 2011,) a center console in-between, factory gauges w/tach, auxiliary readouts, and a Hurst floor shifter.
 Just like the exterior, they took the time to even get the details right, including the working courtesy lights, matching convertible boot, and the AM radio is still cranking out tunes.
 And of course, the horn still gives its hallmark BEEP!
 BEEP!

 The engine bay has a clean look and a classic style.
 At the center is the numbers-matching 383 cubic-inch big block with the Coyote Duster air fresh air grabber on top.
 And not only is this an actual mileage car (a true rarity over a half-century later) but the motor was also rebuilt only about 3k miles ago.
 It even stealthy added some worthwhile upgrades like aluminum heads and an upgraded camshaft/lifter kit.
 The four-speed manual transmission is also the numbers-matching unit, and it was given a new clutch kit in 2009.
 The result is a terrific muscle car pedigree with the confidence and power to still be enjoyed today.
 That’s also why you have great driving features like power steering, power brakes, and front discs.

 More info: Listing has ended.
-Search on eBay for similar 1969 Plymouth Road Runner
+Click to search on eBay for similar 1969 Plymouth Road Runner (Affiliate link)

 Seller's other items: streetsideclassiccars